 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking it.
 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical treatment if you get some of the side effects.
-Some side effects may be related to the dose of Ouetiapine-GA or may be more likely to occur during long term treatment.
+Some side effects may be related to the dose of quetiapine modified release tablets or may be more likely to occur during long term treatment.
 Therefore, it is important that you tell your doctor as soon as possible if you notice anything that is making you feel unwell, even if you think the problems are not connected with this medicine.
-Your doctor may then decide to adjust your dose or use a different medicine.